zahrabagheri1/Doctortime/README.md

 # Doctortime
 DocTime is a web application for booking doctor appointments.
 It allows users to easily schedule, view, and manage appointments.
 The platform supports three types of users: Customers (patients), Doctors, and Admins, each with their own access and features.

+- LINK: www.doctortime.doc

 ## Features
 - Register / Login users